ChameleonCloud/docs/source/getting-started/index.rst

 .. figure:: create_lease.png
   :alt: The Create Lease dialog

-  The Create Lease dialog - be sure to select compute in the dropdown below node_type
+  The Create Lease dialog - be sure to select compute_haswell in the dropdown below node_type

 The reservation will start shortly, at which point you can launch an instance on a bare-metal node.